-Notre Dame International Security Program
+Notre Dame International Security Center

-The Notre Dame International Security Program was established in 2008 to provide a forum where leading scholars in national security studies from Notre Dame and elsewhere could come together to explore some of the most pressing issues in national security policy.
+The Notre Dame International Security Center was established in 2008 to provide a forum where leading scholars in national security studies from Notre Dame and elsewhere could come together to explore some of the most pressing issues in national security policy.

 “Security and Privacy in a World of Changed Threats and New Technologies: How Can We Enhance Both?”